Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Connection with matrix sensing and RIP

 Here, $A_m$ is the same sensing matrix defined in \eqref{Def:SensAm}.
 Also, for another multitype kernel model where the type of interacting kernel depends on agent $j$

 we have the same expression with $\ba_{ij}^{(1)}$ and $\ba_{ij}^{(2)}$ adapted accordingly.

 In the classical matrix sensing problem (refer to, for example, \cite{BM2003,RFP2010,LeeStoger2022}), the entries of the sensing matrix are i.i.d. standard Gaussian random variables.
-However, it is noteworthy that the entries of $A_m$ in \eqref{Def:SensMat_IPS} exhibit high correlation.
-This characteristic presents a challenge, preventing us from employing the ``leave-one-out'' tool, as successfully applied in \cite{LeeStoger2022,Chandrasekher2022alternating}, to prove the convergence of the alternating least square algorithm.
+In our case, the entries of $A_m$ in \eqref{Def:SensMat_IPS} exhibit high correlations.
+This prevents us from employing the ``leave-one-out'' tool, as successfully applied in \cite{LeeStoger2022,Chandrasekher2022alternating}, to prove the convergence of the alternating least square algorithm.

-\paragraph{RIP and joint coercivity conditions.} The lower bound of RIP is closely related to the joint coercivity conditions in Definition \ref{def:jointCC}.
-In the following, we illustrate that rank-1 and rank-2 RIP conditions lead to the rank-1 and rank-2 joint coercivity conditions, respectively, when $\calH$ is finite-dimensional. \begin{proposition} Let $\calH=\textrm{span} \{\psi_k\}_{k=1}^p$ with $\{\psi_k\}_{k=1}^p$ being orthonormal in $L^2_{\rho_L}$ for $p\geq 1$.
+\paragraph{RIP and joint coercivity conditions} The lower bound in the RIP condition is closely related to the joint coercivity conditions in Definition \ref{def:jointCC}.
+In the following, we illustrate that the rank-1 and rank-2 RIP conditions lead to the rank-1 and rank-2 joint coercivity conditions, respectively, when $\calH$ is finite-dimensional. \begin{proposition} Let $\calH=\textrm{span} \{\psi_k\}_{k=1}^p$ with $\{\psi_k\}_{k=1}^p$ being orthonormal in $L^2_{\rho_L}$ for $p\geq 1$.
 Let $\sA_i:\R^{(N-1)\times \p }\to \R^M$ be (row-wise) linear sensing operators in \eqref{Def:SensOp} with sensing matrices in \eqref{Def:SensMat_IPS}.
 Let $r\in \{1,2\}$.
 Suppose $\sA_i$ satisfies the rank-r RIP condition with a constant $\delta$ for all $i\in[N]$ uniform for all $M\to \infty$.
 Then, the rank-r joint coercivity condition holds. \end{proposition} \begin{proof} Without loss of generality, we set $i=1$ and $L=1$ and abbreviate $\sA_1$ as $\sA$.
 We consider the rank-1 case first.
 For all rank-1 matrices $Z=uv^\top$, it is equivalent to consider any $u=\ba_{1\cdot}\in \mathcal{M}$ (defined in \eqref{eq:aMat_set}) and any $v=c\in \R^p$.
-Then, substituting \eqref{Def:SensMat_IPS} into \eqref{Cond:RIP} and sending $M$ to infinity, we get the lower bound by the Law of large numbers that
+Then, substituting \eqref{Def:SensMat_IPS} into \eqref{Cond:RIP} and sending $M$ to infinity, we get the lower bound by the Law of Large Numbers:

 for any $\IK=\sum_{k} c_k \psi_k\in \calH$.
 Thus, the coercivity constant in \eqref{eq:jointCC} is $c_{\calH}=C(1-\delta)$ for a finite-dimensional hypothesis space, where $C$ is the normalization constant in the RIP condition when the kernel is represented on an orthonormal basis.